-Kyocera Torque tumbling its way onto Sprint shelves on March 8 with $99.99 price tagAlex Wagner - Deputy Managing Editor, News Desk
+Kyocera Torque tumbling its way onto Sprint shelves on March 8 with $99.99 price tagAlex Wagner - Editorial Director of News and Content

 Sprint made the ruggedized Kyocera Torque officially official nearly a month ago, but while the carrier was happy to talk up the device's toughness at that time, it was a little less forthcoming about the Torque's availability.
 That's changed today, as Sprint has revealed that the Kyocera Torque will be rolling onto its shelves on March 8 for $99.99 with a two-year contract and $50 mail-in rebate.